Kong/ngx_wasm_module/assets/adr/004-2d-threads.md

 ```

 `spawn_on` sends a notification to the worker process corresponding to `current_thread`, and triggers WASM execution on its event loop.
 This
-primitive is enough to construct asynchronous code patterns, including fitting into the Rust `async` ecosystem.
+primitive is **enough to construct asynchronous code patterns**, including fitting into the Rust `async` ecosystem.

 ### Compatibility with proxy-wasm ABI

-*Are there any proxy-wasm binaries that use kv/queues in the wild?*
+*Are there any proxy-wasm binaries that use kv/queues in the wild?
+If this is not widespread, maybe we should just push the proposed API instead?*

+Compatibility with the proxy-wasm KV and queue ABI can be implemented with [dynamic linking](https://github.com/WebAssembly/tool-conventions/blob/main/DynamicLinking.md).
+Before loading a module that uses the proxy-wasm-style ABI functions, a separate "shim" WebAssembly module that implements the proxy-wasm functions is dynamically linked with the main module.

 ### Fault recovery